 When an item is on loan to a patron and then a request is made on that item, a recall request may be created for the original loan.
 The recall process is initiated if the Loan Recalls Configuration (Configuration Menu > Fulfillment > Physical Fulfillment > Loan Recalls Configuration) is set to activate a recall for the submitted request type.
-The following policies are then examined on the loan's Loan TOU to determine which actions will be taken:

 - Is Recallable - If this policy is set to true, the original loan status changes to Recalled and the due date on the original loan changes.
 If Is Recallable is set to false, the loan status changes to Recalled but the due date does not change.
 See Is Recallable.